top of page

 11. Glean

-Here's 14 seconds of what Glean's doing with their homepage.
-It's great.
+Click the video for 14 seconds of what Glean's doing with their homepage.
+It's very nice.

 12. Givebutter

-Givebutter's marketing team deserves a raise.
+Givebutter's marketing team deserves a pay bump.
 If you want to talk about knowing your audience.
 If you want an example of what it means to inspire the dreams of your customer, look no further.

 "Your home for changing the world," is all-world copywriting.